Norm entrepreneur: Rule creator and rule enforcer

 Rule creators generally express the conviction that some kind of threatening social evil exists that must be combated.
 "The prototype of the rule creator," Becker explains, is the "crusading reformer:"He is interested in the content of rules.
 The existing rules do not satisfy him because there is some evil which profoundly disturbs him.
 He feels that nothing can be right in the world until rules are made to correct it.
 He operates with an absolute ethic; what he sees is truly and totally evil with no qualification.
 Any means is justified to do away with it.
-The crusader is fervent and righteous, often self-righteous.These moral crusaders are concerned chiefly with the successful persuasion of others, but are not concerned with the means by which this persuasion is achieved.
+The crusader is fervent and righteous, often self-righteous.These moral crusaders are primarily focused on successful persuasion of others, with less concern about the means by which this persuasion is achieved.
 Successful moral crusades are generally dominated by those in the upper social strata of society.
 They often include religious groups, lawmaking bodies, and stakeholders in a given field.
 There is political competition in which these moral crusaders originate crusades aimed at generating reform, based on what they think is moral, therefore defining deviance.
 Moral crusaders must have power, public support, generate public awareness of the issue, and be able to propose a clear and acceptable solution to the problem.
 The degree of a moral entrepreneur's power is highly dependent upon the social and cultural context.
 Social position determines one's ability to define and construct reality; therefore, the higher one's social position, the greater his or her moral value.